 How to get there

-Hinoba-an is the last municipality in the southern side of Negros Occidental.
-If you are coming from Bacolod City, it would take you 4-5 hours by public transport and 3-4 hours by private car to reach the place.
+Hinoba-an is the last municipality on the southern side of Negros Occidental.
+If you are coming from Bacolod City, it will take you 4-5 hours by public transport and 3-4 hours by private car to reach the place.
 It is best to arrange an overnight stay on one of the beaches to maximize the long drive.
 During our trip to Hinoba-an, we stayed at Brazaville Beach Resort.

-What to see
+What to see in Obong Cave

 There are three caves they collectively call Obong Caves.
 With a tour guide, we explored the first two caves by entering a very narrow hole; you won’t realize it was a cave opening.
 At first, I was hesitant about going through a dark alley, not knowing what lies inside.
-I continued knowing that I am in the company of my family.
+I continued knowing that I was in the company of my family.
 We were briefed not to leave our assigned group.

 We were also advised to make sounds, maybe to ward off some spirits from joining the group or other insects and animals, especially snakes, from attacking us.
-Sadly, the cave’s wall was in a state of destruction There were many writings on the walls and limestones were dead.
-But, others are still surviving, forming rocks reaching up to the ceiling.
+Sadly, the cave’s wall was in a state of destruction.
+There were many writings on the walls, and limestones were dead.
+But others are still surviving, forming rocks reaching up to the ceiling.

-Some formed interesting shapes and figures.
+Some formed exciting shapes and figures.
 Thankfully, as the tour guide told us, the ecosystem in this area is still alive because of the presence of growing stalactite and stalagmites inside the cave.
 Moreover, we saw thousands of bats clinging to the ceiling.
 They made sounds when lights were trained in a colony.

-Bats are helpful in the ecosystem because they spread seeds that will grow as trees in the future and they eat insects that are dangerous to humans.
+Bats are helpful in the ecosystem because they spread seeds that will grow as trees in the future and eat insects that are dangerous to humans.

-The most interesting part of the tour was when we went to a corner where large rocks formed like the shape of a wild pig and a whale.
-It was stunning because it appears like the real figure of the animals.
+The most exciting part of the tour was when we went to a corner where large rocks formed, like the shape of a wild pig and a whale.
+It was stunning because it appeared like the actual figure of the animals.
 We finally went outside the cave through a wide entrance, almost 50 feet high, facing the sea.

 What to do